Home > Articles > Understanding the Law of Variable Proportion: Concepts and Applications

 For Example:- Imagine you're standing in line at your favorite ice cream shop, anxious to dig in, and you start eating the scoops one after the other.
 Your pleasure level is at its height at first, and after 3 or 4 scoops, your level is still growing, but at a slower rate.
 Eventually, you'll reach a point when you're practically content and full, and you'll be less likely to take another scoop.
 This is what the Law of Variable Proportions entails.

-Why is it called the Law of Variable Proportions?
+Why is it Called the Law of Variable Proportion?

 As one input varies and all others remain constant, the factor ratio or the factor proportion varies.
 To better comprehend this, consider the following example below-